 According to the Athens News Agency, Mr. Nanopoulos estimates, based on mathematical equations, that it is possible that there are ten in the five hundredth universes.
 The theory of supersymmetry and the superstring theory state that, except the known four dimensions – three of space (length, width, height) and the time – there are still six or seven, which are “folded” in terribly small space, which means that there could be 10 or 11 dimensions in total.

 “We live in ten dimensions, but do not realize it,” said the scientist.

-The theory of the multiverse or parallel universes has many different versions, one of which is strongly promoted by Mr. Nanopoulos, who stressed that such a theory is only meaningful if it is proven experimentally, and this can happen using the Large Hadron Collider of the CERN (European Organization for Nuclear Research).
+The theory of the multiverse or parallel universes has many different versions, one of which is strongly supported by Mr. Nanopoulos, who stressed that such a theory is only meaningful if it is proven experimentally, and this could happen using the Large Hadron Collider of the CERN (European Organization for Nuclear Research).

 The other universes, so-called “bubbles of reality” that make up the multiverse, may be very close to each other but can not communicate.
-However, it is not excluded that it is probably possible to move from one universe to another.
+However, it is not excluded that it might be possible to move from one universe to another.
 All universes with their particular laws derived basically by themselves, as a “local mutation” of space in an existing universe.

 Mr. Nanopoulos did not exclude even such science fiction scenarios which assume that some universes could be the creation of a “hacker” in another universe.